spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/tutorial-integrate-any-search-engine-into-a-project.md

 #### 3. Request data from FACT-Finder

-Implement method search in the adapter plugin.
+Implement the method search in the adapter plugin.
-Your search function receives `FactFinderQuery` with `FFSearchQueryTransfer` in it as the first argument.
+Your search function receives `FactFinderQuery`, with `FFSearchQueryTransfer` in it as the first argument.

-Prepare proper request to a FACT-Finder based on these parameters.
+Prepare a proper request to a FACT-Finder based on these parameters.

 If you need specific `$resultFormatters` or `$requestParameters`, use the arrays proposed in the adapter plugin.